 With a final dark look at Ron’s hand on my waist, he turned away from us and headed back towards the lake.

 ‘Well thank Merlin that the ferrets gone.
 I don’t know why you both stopped me from cursing him.
 I still say he deserved it,’ Ron said smiling, as always trying to make a joke out everything.
-But my good mood had vanished.
+But I was in no mood for joking.

 ‘Oh for goodness sake Ron,’ I snarled, pushing his hand away from my waist, ‘you are pathetic,’ I said as Ron recoiled in shock from me.
 ‘I meant it before when I said that you need to grow up.
 You can’t go around picking fights with people just because you feel like.
 Did the war teach you nothing?’